Inverbervie: Facilities

 Inverbervie has The Bervie Chipper which in 1998 was awarded the title Fish & Chip Shop of the Year 1997.
 The Bervie Sports Centre opened in March 1989.

 The community is also host to a number of shops, pubs, cafes and restaurants.
-There is a local General Practice, car maintenance garage, and Care Home.
+There is a local General Practice, car maintenance garage, and Care Home, which uses the premises of a former hotel.

-Children in the local area attend Bervie Primary School, which also hosts a pre-school nursery.
-Children from Inverbervie fall within the catchment area for Mackie Academy in Stonehaven.